 Preserving the beauty of coral reefs: a key issue for conservation and sustainable tourism

-The beauty of nature strengthens our bond with it and our desire to protect it.
-This is particularly true for coral reefs, the colorful jewels of the planet, now under threat.
-An international study by researchers from the University of Montpellier, CNRS and their partners, published on Monday June 16, 2025 in Proceedings of the National Academy of Sciences (PNAS), reveals how the aesthetics of reefs influence their conservation, and underlines the importance of integrating this dimension into environmental policies.
+The beauty of nature strengthens our connection to it and our desire to protect it.
+This is particularly true for coral reefs, the colorful jewels of the planet, which are now under threat.
+An international study conducted by researchers from the University of Montpellier, the CNRS, and their partners, published on Monday, June 16, 2025, in the Proceedings of the National Academy of Sciences (PNAS), reveals how the aesthetics of reefs influence their conservation and highlights the importance of integrating this dimension into environmental policies.

 Photo credit: Rick Stuart-Smith